superyang713/docs/webapp_deployment.md

 ## Goal
 Deploy django application on DigitalOcean server in the following steps:
 1. ssh to connect to the remote DigitalOcean server.
-2. Install all necessary components.
+2. Create linux user and config terminal.
-3. Create linux user and config terminal.
+3. Install all necessary components.
 4. Download django app repo.
-5. Set up working envrionment.
+5. Set up virtual working envrionment.
 6. Create the production postgreSQL databsae.
 7. Config django app settings.
 8. Install gunicorn in the virtual environment and set it up.